Role of Benefits

 - Build corporate culture by caring for people and improving relationships.

-Why are group benefits less expensive then individual benefits?
+Why are group benefits less expensive than individual benefits?

 - Preferred tax treatment of some benefits.